webdevelopers-eu/z-template/README.md

     <ol class="my-list">...</ol>

-Technical note: *The `z-content-rev` attribute is temporarily removed and added back to the element, thereby prompting a change in the DOM and restarting the animation.*
+*Technical note*: The `z-content-rev` attribute is temporarily removed and added back to the element, thereby prompting a change in the DOM and restarting the animation on each content change.

 ### Other Animations